yhkwon6658/Inplace-FFT/README.md

 ## What's Implemented
-1. Resmapler, TwiddleGenerator Implementation for Data Processing with C/MATLAB
+1. Resmapler, TwiddleGenerator Implementation for Data Processing
 2. Hardware Version Spectrogram GUI Implementation based on Qt
 3. In-place FFT Architecture Implementation with Verilog HDL and We use Quartus IP for FPU(DE2 board used).